OpenFn/kit/packages/runtime/README.md

 run([(state) => state]);
 ```

-The compiler can be used to convert job DSL into an compatible ESM module.
+The compiler can be used to convert job DSL into an compatible ESM module (the runtime does not do this automatically).

 ## Basic Usage